EU-wide Alternative Dispute Resolution since 2016

 - No user will then be able to contact the UK Online Dispute Resolution advisor.
 Any contact must be made before 31/12/2020.

 How does the ODR platform work?

-With 2016 the latest, every EU Member State installed such arbitration bodies that are in charge either for specific branches or in general.
+Since 2016 at the latest, there have been conciliation bodies in every EU member state, which are either responsible for specific sectors or in general.